opendatainitiative/opendatainitiative.github.io/members.md

 title: Members
 ---
 # {{ page.title}}
+ODI uses funding to support it's [mission](/about#mission).
+Our objectives include:

+* continuing to improve open data portal and legislation standards in collaboration with our partners
+* participating and organizing events promoting government financial transparency
+* supporting open data open source projects that match the ODI mission
-We want participation from government, technology, and policy advocates in the Open Data Initiative.
+* encouraging participation from government, technology, and policy advocates in ODI

 By joining ODI, you will be helping to make government financial transparency a reality for all government organizations.

 ## Partner Members
 <!-- two column table to hold partner member icons -->